ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 For example, no one can still beat Erlang in [Binary Pattern Matching](http://www.erlang.org/doc/efficiency_guide/binaryhandling.html), and the way Actors are implemented there.
-If you check out [OTP](http://learnyousomeerlang.com/what-is-otp) - you'll want it under your toolbelt every day.
+If you check out [OTP](http://learnyousomeerlang.com/what-is-otp) - you'll want it under your tool belt every day.

 There are people who prefer OCaml, Rust, Go (that happens, too, don't ask me), even Ruby, Python, Scala (another secret), and they'll be